-- 27. No footing should be placed closer than 8 feet to the top of a fill slope nor 6 feet from the base of a cut slope. - 28.
+- 27. No footing should be placed closer than 8 fee; to the top of a fill slope nor 6 feet from the base of a cut slope. - 28.
 The footings should contain steel reinforcement as determined by the Project Structural Engineer in accordance with applicable UBC or ACI Standards.

-FOUNDATIONS - PIER AND GRADE BEAM
+FOUNDATIONS - PIER AM) GRADE BEAM

 - 29. If the expansive soil is left beneath the structure and within 5 feet of the foundations, it is our recommendation that the structure be founded on a reinforced concrete pier and grade beam foundation system in conjunction with a raised wood floor.
 Slab on grade floors are not recommended on expansive soil. - 30.
-Reinforced concrete piers should be designed and constructed as follows: - a.
+Reinforced concrete piers should be 'designed and constructed as follows: - a.
 Minimum pier embedment should be 5 feet into the yellowish brown silty sands.
 This may necessitate pier depths of approximately 9 feet in the clay areas.
 Actual depths could depend upon a lateral force analysis performed by your structural engineer. - b.
 Minimum pier size should be 18 inches in diameter and all pier holes must be free of loose material on the bottom. - c.
-Passive pressures of 275 psf/ft of depth can be developed, acting over a plane 1%times the pier diameter.
-Neglect passive pressure in the top 3 feet of soil.
+Passive pressures of 275 psf/ft of depth can be developed, acting over a plane.
+1%times the pier diameter.
+Neglect passive pressure in the top 3 feet of soil. - d.
+The allowable' end bearing capacity is 4,000 psf, with a 1/3rd increase for wind or seismic loading.